mvsoriano/cliforce/README.md

                                 stop:          Stop an application
                                     Usage: stop <the name of the application>

-                                unplug:        removes a plugin from the shell
+                                unplug:        removes a plugin and it's commands from the shell